Sabretooth (character): House of X

-Sabretooth's boat was caught and apprehended by Orchis agents, who took him to Dr. Barrington to be experimented on.
-After being vivisected by her, she left to deal with the rest of the exiles who had infiltrated her private island.
-While she was gone Sabretooth smashed through his glass container and went on a rampage throughout her base, killing everyone he could find before they activated the self destruct protocol.
-Sabretooth tracked down his boat and escaped to the Island where he cockily offered the rest of the Exiles a ride.
+Sabretooth's boat is caught and apprehended by Orchis agents, who take him to Dr. Barrington to be experimented on.
+After vivisecting Sabretooth, Barrington leaves to deal with the rest of the exiles who had infiltrated her private island.
+While Barrington is gone, Sabretooth escapes in a boat, offering the rest of the exiles a ride.
+The team escapes with the freed Orchis prisoners on their boat, which Jeffries transforms into a vessel big enough to contain them all.